Allegheny-Mozilla-Fellows/EthicalCSWebsite/CONTRIBUTING.md

 ## Testing

-//
+Looking at https://localhost8000 with any changes a developer has added is the main testing done with this repository.
+Instructions Run local development as detailed on the [ReadMe](https://github.com/Allegheny-Mozilla-Fellows/EthicalCSWebsite/blob/master/README.md) file.
+This allows for the developer to see the changes to the website before committing anything to the repository.

 ## Submitting changes

-Please send a [GitHub Pull Request to misinformation](//) with a clear list of what you've done (read more about [pull requests](//)).
+Please send a [GitHub Pull Request to EthicalCSWebsite](https://github.com/Allegheny-Mozilla-Fellows/EthicalCSWebsite) with a clear list of what you've done (read more about [pull requests](https://github.com/Allegheny-Mozilla-Fellows/EthicalCSWebsite/blob/master/.github/pull_request_template.md)).
 Please make sure all of your commits are atomic (one feature per commit).

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: